 - Hostel One Home

 At the low end, you can expect very basic accommodation.
 Additionally, the cheaper places ($30/night) tend to be a few miles outside the city center — which can be a bit of a hassle.
-Cheap hotels near the center of the city will cost around $65-$100/night.
+Cheap hotels near the center of the city will cost around $65-$100 per night.

 Prague has quite a few vacation rental apartments.
 These rentals can be a good option for large groups or travelers who want a little more space (and a kitchen).
-On the other hand, there are a few downsides to rental apartments — like limited/inconvenient check-in processes and extra cleaning fees/service charges (which can make short-stays quite a bit more expensive).
+On the other hand, there are a few downsides to rental apartments — like limited/inconvenient check-in processes and extra cleaning fees/service charges (which can make short stays quite a bit more expensive).
 For short stays, we prefer hotels/hostels but rental apartments can be a nice option for longer stays.
+Airbnb is always popular but you can sometimes find cheaper/better options on our list of Airbnb Alternatives.

 No Funny Business